Camera Aperture Demonstration

 VIRIN: 200806-D-ZW071-1003

-f / 4 - f / 5.6 aperture setting best used for:
+f/4 - f/5.6 aperture setting best used for:

-• Well-lit environment
+• Well-lit environments

 • Creating blurred edges